theNewDynamic/minjinlee.com/_posts/2016-12-09-publishers-weekly-spring-2017-announcements-literary-fiction.md

 Open Letter

-The Invented Part by Rodrigo Fres&aacute;n, trans. by Will Vanderhyden (May 16, trade paper, $18.95, ISBN 978-1-940953-56-4).
+The Invented Part by Rodrigo Fresán, trans. by Will Vanderhyden (May 16, trade paper, $18.95, ISBN 978-1-940953-56-4).
 An aging writer, disillusioned with the state of literary culture, attempts to disappear in the most cosmically dramatic manner: traveling to the Large Hadron Collider, merging with the God particle, and transforming into an omnipresent deity—a meta-writer—capable of rewriting reality.

 Pantheon